gradle/gradle/design-docs/repository-transports.md

 ### Open issues

-- Add an `AbstractMultiTestRunner` implementation to permit a test to be run with different repository tranports.
+- Add an `AbstractMultiTestRunner` implementation to permit a test to be run with different repository transports.

 ## Support a maven repository declared with 'sftp' as the URL scheme, using password credentials